JohnnyGOX17/john-gentile-website/kb/lifestyle/getting_things_done.md

 ## General Advice

 * Control your control-ables, and don't worry about things out of your control.
-* [Always the hard way](https://www.youtube.com/watch?v=XGR0jtA6NXg).
-Embrace & laugh at the suck.
-Those who dare, win.
+* You can achieve anything with discipline (habits, reinforcing systems) and time.
+  + Consistency is key; whether losing weight, managing finances, studying, etc. a consistent, disciplined work yields results.
+Habits are the compound interest of self-improvement; they don't seem like much on a given day, but over long periods of time, their effects can be massive.
+Your habits therefore set the trajectory of your life.
+  + [It can take anywhere from 18 to 254 days to form a habit](https://www.healthline.com/health/how-long-does-it-take-to-form-a-habit#tips-and-tricks); point is, a great habit (like [waking up early](#waking-up-early) or fitness) is a product of discipline and consistency, not instant effort.
+  + Things that get measured get improved, and things that get scheduled get done.
+  + Winners and losers have the same goals, but winners are often the ones with better systems to achieve them.
+    - Checklists, scheduled reminders, etc. are parts of a successful system.
+  + When motivation gets tired, discipline gets in the drivers seat.
+  + "Who are you?" versus "who do you want to be?".
+Act like you've been there.
+    - "The ultimate form of intrinsic motivation is when a habit becomes part of our identity." - James Clear.
+When your behavior and your identity are fully aligned, you are no longer pursuing behavior change.
+You are simply acting like the type of person you already believe yourself to be.
-* Live the life now that your older self would fondly look back on.
+    - Live the life now that your older self would fondly look back on.
-* When motivation gets tired, discipline gets in the drivers seat.
+    - Your identity can hold you back ("I'm bad at math") or build you up ("I'm the type of person who doesn't give up, and reads everyday").
 * The best way to complete a marathon is to show up and take the first step.
 Activity defeats doubt, discipline over motivation.
+  + Procrastination comes from not having a drive, which usually means you don't know why, or don't believe, in what you're doing.
+At the same time, motivation is temporary, dedication & discipline is the real test of lasting performance.
+  + You can use anger to drive/motivate you in the short term, but be careful to not thrive on it as that turns you into a generally negative/angry person
 * Happiness is a mindset, not an achievement or place.
+  + Don't put-off happiness till a future goal or milestone is reached.
+Live in the now.
+[Enjoy the journey, not just the end state](https://www.cs.utexas.edu/users/dahlin/bookshelf/hamming.html).
+  + Sometimes having a dream is more important than achieving one; it can give you something to look forward to, a reason to get out of bed and work to be better.
 * Time flies; the longer you push something off, the time it will take to complete will grow exponentially.
 * Your tribe is your vibe.
 Growing a tribe is never bad but don't neglect your inner circle.
 * Work on what you love and the money will come.
 Actually, if you really love it, the money won't matter as much anyways.
-* Procrastination comes from not having a drive, which usually means you don't know why, or don't believe, in what you're doing.
-At the same time, motivation is temporary, dedication & discipline is the real test of lasting performance.
 * Nothing's guaranteed in life and no one deserves anything, no matter how unfair things seem.
 * Create your own luck; take lots of thoughtful shots over time, and keep working to improve.
 * You can't do everything yourself; 10x'ers can be multipliers when they inspire and mentor others.
-* What others see as impossible is possible with the right folks who believe in the mission.
+  + What others see as impossible is possible with the right folks who believe in the mission.
 * Only make time for things that make you happier, healthier or wealthier.
+  + At every job you should either learn or earn.
+Either is fine, but both is best.
+If it's neither, quit.
-* Money can be used to buy back time, as time is often more valuable than money.
+  + Money can be used to buy back time, as time is often more valuable than money.
-* Things that get measured get improved, and things that get scheduled get done.
 * Praise in public, correct in private
-* You can use anger to drive/motivate you in the short term, but be careful to not thrive on it as that turns you into a generally negative/angry person
-* Consistency is key; whether losing weight, managing finances, studying, etc. a consistent, disciplined work yields results.
-  + [It can take anywhere from 18 to 254 days to form a habit](https://www.healthline.com/health/how-long-does-it-take-to-form-a-habit#tips-and-tricks); point is, a great habit (like [waking up early](#waking-up-early) or fitness) is a product of discipline and consistency, not instant effort.
 * ["Be ashamed to die until you have scored some victory for humanity."- Neil deGrasse Tyson](https://www.youtube.com/watch?v=JtahB1-MNvk&feature=youtu.be)
+* [Always the hard way](https://www.youtube.com/watch?v=XGR0jtA6NXg).
+Embrace & laugh at the suck.
+Those who dare, win.
+Change of mindset from "I have to" -> "I get to".
 * Kindness is rooted in empathy for others' experiences
 * Focus on positivity, life is a self-fulfilling prophecy so be confident and happy that things will get good and goals will be achieved.
-* At every job you should either learn or earn.
-Either is fine, but both is best.
-If it's neither, quit.

 ### Waking Up Early